 We maintain a \$45.0 million revolving line of credit under our credit facility.
 The revolving line of credit includes a swing line loan of \$10.0 million used to fund working capital requirements.
-On November 22, 2013, we amended and restated our credit facility to provide more favorable borrowing rates and fees, to extend borrowing capacity through November 2018 and to effect certain changes to the covenants.
-In connection with our IPO, we repaid our \$75.0 million senior term loan under our credit facility and the majority of the revolving line of credit.
-We had \$6.6 million of outstanding indebtedness, \$2.8 million of outstanding letters of credit and \$35.6 million available for borrowing under our revolving line of credit as of April 1, 2014.
+On November 22, 2013, we amended and restated our credit facility to provide more favorable borrowing rates and fees, to extend borrowing capacity through November 2018 and to effect certain changes to the loan's covenants.

+As of July 1, 2014, we had \$9.6 million of outstanding indebtedness, \$3.6 million of outstanding letters of credit and \$31.8 million available for borrowing under our revolving line of credit.
 Borrowings under our amended and restated credit facility bear interest, at our option, at either (i) LIBOR plus 1.00 to 1.75%, based on the lease-adjusted leverage ratio or (ii) the highest of the following rates plus zero to 0.75%: (a) the federal funds rate plus 0.50%; (b) the Bank of America prime rate or (c) the one month LIBOR plus 1.00%.
 The facility includes a commitment fee of 0.125 to 0.25%, based on the lease-adjusted leverage ratio, per year on any unused portion of the facility.
 We also maintain outstanding letters of credit to secure obligations under our workers' compensation program and certain lease obligations.

-Availability of borrowings under the revolving line of credit is conditioned on our compliance with specified covenants, including a maximum lease-adjusted leverage ratio and a minimum consolidated fixed charge coverage ratio.
+Availability of borrowings under the revolving line of credit is conditioned on our compliance with specified covenants, including a maximum leaseadjusted leverage ratio and a minimum consolidated fixed charge coverage ratio.
 We are subject to a number of other customary covenants, including limitations on additional borrowings, acquisitions, dividend payments and lease commitments.
-As of April 1, 2014, we were in compliance with all of our debt covenants.
+As of July 1, 2014, we were in compliance with all of our debt covenants.